diem/website/website/blog/2019-10-29-a-guide-to-running-libra-validators.md

 When the Libra network launches, the ledger state will grow over time as new accounts are added and validated transaction executions create new versions of the ledger state.
 The database that stores ledger state will grow accordingly.
 It is important that validators and full nodes are able to recover quickly in the event that, for whatever reason, the validator process is restarted.
 In the worst case, a node can always, in theory, just resync the entire history starting from the genesis block, but this costly and time-consuming sync can be avoided trivially by storing the blockchain on a persistent volume.

-By convention, Libra validators are typically configured to store the blockchain data in the directory &quot;/opt/libra/data&quot;; you can store blockchain data elsewhere by changing the storage section of /opt/libra/etc/node.config.toml, but we recommend you stick to the default location.
+By convention, Libra validators are typically configured to store the blockchain data in the directory "/opt/libra/data"; you can store blockchain data elsewhere by changing the storage section of /opt/libra/etc/node.config.toml, but we recommend you stick to the default location.

 Figure 1: recommended storage configuration excerpted from node.config.toml

 ```
-dir = &quot;/opt/libra/data&quot;
+dir = "/opt/libra/data"
 ```

 Regardless of which system directory your node uses to store the blockchain, you will need to mount a persistent volume at that point in the directory tree.
 When running via Docker, which we recommend, this is as simple as using the --volume or --mount flag to specify mount details.
-For example, assuming you&#39;ve mounted a multi-TB persistent volume on the host at /data, and your configuration files are available on a secure volume /libra-config, you can invoke Docker to use the volume as follows:
+For example, assuming you've mounted a multi-TB persistent volume on the host at /data, and your configuration files are available on a secure volume /libra-config, you can invoke Docker to use the volume as follows:

 Figure 2: using the volume flag to persist